 TaxACT supports the completion of these returns so they can be electronically filed.
 Below is a summary of the 3-step process to file these returns using the TaxACT software.
 These instructions are to be used in conjunction with the information provided in IRS Publication 555.

 Gather all documents received from employers, financial institutions, etc. that report income or deductions for either partner.
 Use IRS Publication 555 to determine if each item would qualify as community income/deduction or separate income/deduction.
 Unfortunately, there is not a way for the TaxACT program to calculate this allocation between the returns automatically because the two returns are not linked in any way.
-This is true whether the taxpayers are married or registered domestic partners (RDPs) or same-sex spouses, and whether the filing status is Single, Head of Household, or Married Filing Separately.
+This is true whether the taxpayers are married or registered domestic partners (RDPs), and whether the filing status is Single, Head of Household, or Married Filing Separately.
 Each taxpayer must determine the applicable split of income and deductions and then enter the appropriate amount in the federal program for their own return.

 Separate income/deduction is generally income/deductions from separate property, and will only be entered on the return of the partner the income/deductions belongs to.
 Separate property is: